diyagangar/Text-Scraping-and-Sentiment-Analysis/README.md

 # Text-Scraping-and-Sentiment-Analysis
 Developed a Python-based tool to scrape article content from URLs, clean text, and perform sentiment and readability analysis.
 Key features include calculating sentiment scores, readability metrics (like Gunning Fog Index), and detailed linguistic insights.
 Data is extracted and processed using requests, BeautifulSoup, pandas, and nltk.

-This project demonstrates web scraping using Python with the requests and BeautifulSoup libraries,
+This project demonstrates web scraping using Python with the requests and BeautifulSoup libraries.

 <b>Installation:</b><br>
 1.Ensure Python is installed.<br>